d) The rights, preferences and restrictions attached to equity shares of the Company

 (b) provide any guarantee, security or the like on behalf of the Ultimate Beneficiaries.

-(vii) The Company have not any such transaction which is not recorded in the books of accounts that has been surrendered or disclosed as income during the year in the tax assessments under the Income Tax Act, 1961 such as, search or survey or any other relevant provisions of the Income Tax Act, 1961.
+(vii) The Company does not have any such transaction which is not recorded in the books of accounts that has been surrendered or disclosed as income during the year in the tax assessments under the Income Tax Act, 1961 such as, search or survey or any other relevant provisions of the Income Tax Act, 1961.

 (viii) The Company has not been declared wilful defaulter by any bank or financial institution or any of the lender.